epogrebnyak/alien-snippets/README.md

 - match to familiar concepts
 - come up with implementation in Python.

-Of course you can make a ChatGPT prompt for this – but only when you are totally stuck and can settle for clues, not a ready solution.
+Using ChatGPT is only allowed when you are totally stuck, even then ask for clues, not a ready solution.

 ### Maps from ballerina